gschnitzler/openPSI/README.md

 #### Preparations

 boot a suitable rescue system (hetzner, systemrescuecd) on target machine.
-- use the kernel parameter net.ifnames=0 if needed # on machines utilzing DHCP
+- use the kernel parameter net.ifnames=0 if needed # on machines utilizing DHCP
 - config network (to an IP known to genesis)

 ##### SystemRescueCD
-- always download the latest version, as arch' rolling release nature will have strange results without updating. ie if you update the kernel, the current modules might get removed and it will fail to load required modules (like vfat) later on.
+- always download the latest version, as arch' rolling release nature will have strange results without updating. i.e. if you update the kernel, the current modules might get removed and it will fail to load required modules (like vfat) later on.
 - boot copy to ram.

 ```